Take a walk in Mount Remarkable National Park: The Narrows Hike in Alligator Gorge

 About 4 hours north-west of Adelaide is the renowned Mount Remarkable National Park.
 Known for its popular bushwalking trails, there are some incredible views to be had – the 960 m‑high Mount Remarkable Summit sits above the Willochra Plain and looks out to the Spencer Gulf.

-The Alligator Gorge Hike is a popular hike which takes you through the full length of Alligator Gorge.
+The Narrows Hike is a popular hike which takes you through the full length of Alligator Gorge.

 Starting at the Alligator Gorge car park, the trail descends the steep steps down into Alligator Gorge.

-Take your time to view The Terraces to the north before heading south to pass through the spectacular Narrows.
+Take your time to head a few hundred meters right once you reach the bottom of the steps to view The Terraces before heading back the way you came and continue past the bottom of the steps to pass through the spectacular Narrows.
 You’ll know you’ve reached this section when the towering ochre walls close in and are only few metres apart.

 Make sure you’re wearing sturdy shoes, as the gorge floor is uneven and can be slippery when wet.
-This ring route will take you back to the Alligator Gorge car park via the Blue Gum Flat picnic area.
+This loop trail will take you back to the Alligator Gorge car park via the Blue Gum Flat picnic area.

 This trail is a great chance to spot some wildlife in the park.
 Keep a look out for kangaroos, emus and wedge tailed eagles flying high above.